noislabs/whitepaper/src/our_approach.md

 * Nois validators: these are the nodes that create and validate blocks on our chain.
 They are responsible for executing the transactions and run a consensus on the output.
-* Nois bot are responsible for fetching the randomness from the drand network and submits it to the Nois smart contract that verifies it.
+* Nois bots are responsible for fetching the randomness from the drand network and submits it to the Nois smart contract that verifies it.
-* Nois smart contract contains the logic to verify a drand randomness but also to incentivize the Nois bot and is the recipient of any IBC calls made on other chains.
+* Nois smart contract contains the logic to verify a drand randomness but also to incentivize the Nois bots and is the recipient of any IBC calls made on other chains.
 * Nois proxy contract lives on any enduser chain (e.g. Juno, Osmosis etc) and is the main entry point for users to fetch randomness from.
-* Proxy bots are responsible for relaying the randomness from the Nois smart contract to the Proxy contract, they are "relayers" for the IBC queries.
+* IBC relayers are responsible for relaying the randomness from the Nois smart contract to the Proxy contract.
-  XXX To check terminology here

 ## Workflow